robmathers/rogersusage/README.md

 ### Options
  - `-h`, `--help`
     - Print a help message with a description of the options
+ - `-t`, `--totals`
+    - Output only the total usage and usage allowance amounts.
  - `--csv`
     - Print the data only (no labels or units) as comma-separated values.
 Format: Download,Upload,Total,Cap Amount.
 Units: GB.
 Useful for  importing or parsing the data into other programs.
  - `-l USERNAME`, `--login=USERNAME`